Ireland says UK demand for Brexit deal change is 'wishful thinking'

 Britain voted 52 percent to 48 percent to leave the EU in a 2016 referendum.
 Brexit supporters say it would betray democracy to fail to act on that mandate.
 Opponents say voters may have changed their minds now that the details are becoming clearer.

-Opposition Labour leader Jeremy Corbyn, who favours a much closer relationship with the EU, built around a customs union, met May to discuss Brexit.
+Opposition Labour leader Jeremy Corbyn, who favors a much closer relationship with the EU, built around a customs union, met May to discuss Brexit.

 “Jeremy made the case for our alternative plan,” the spokesperson said, adding that the tone had been “serious and engaged” and that the two had agreed to meet again.